What the JR Pass Price Rise Means For Your Trip?

 If these are substantial, this could counteract at least some of the rise in the JR Pass.

-So, that’s what we know about the price rise right now – so to summarize…
+So, that’s our take on the JR Pass price rise – so to summarize…

-The Pass is going up a lot, but, depending on your itinerary, buying individual tickets might not cost much more than the old pass would have.
+The Pass has gone up a lot, but, depending on your itinerary, buying individual tickets might not cost much more than the old pass would have.

 If there is a big difference then learning your way around the regional rail passes might save you some extra money.